phiathao/to-do-app/README.md

 - [x]  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.

 - [x]  Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.
+- [ ]  Notification of task being added
 # todo-app-w3challenge